U.S. House Democrats send sweeping climate, health and tax legislation to Biden - NewsBreak

 U.S. House Democrats send sweeping climate, health and tax legislation to Biden

-House Democrats applaud after Speaker of the House Nancy Pelosi, D-California, signed the Inflation Reduction Act during a bill enrollment ceremony after the House passed the legislation at the U.S. Capitol August 12, 2022, in Washington, D.C.
+WASHINGTON, DC - AUGUST 12: House Democrats applaud after Speaker of the House Nancy Pelosi (D-CA) signed the Inflation Reduction Act during a bill enrollment ceremony after the House passed the legislation at the U.S. Capitol August 12, 2022 in Washington, DC.
 The $737 billion legislation will focus on slowing climate change, lower health care costs and creating clean energy jobs by enacting a 15% corporate minimum tax, a 1% fee on stock buybacks and enhancing IRS enforcement.
 (Photo by Drew Angerer/Getty Images)

 WASHINGTON — The U.S. House on Friday cleared Democrats’ long-sought climate, health care and tax package, sending it to President Joe Biden for his signature.